Louise Hodges > Kingsley Napley LLP > London, England > Lawyer Profile

 Law Society; Fraud Lawyers Association; European Criminal Bar Association ; European Fraud and Compliance Lawyers; Financial Services Lawyers Association; Committee member of City of London Law Society Business Crime Committee; The City Law Club.

 Lawyer Rankings(Leading individuals)

-Kingsley Napley LLP handles a range of financial services contentious cases, including criminal, civil and regulatory matters.
-The firm specialises in advising senior individuals under the Senior Managers Regime.
-In addition, the practice has increased its focus on early intervention work, as well as advising corporates.
-Louise Hodges is a specialist in FCA regulatory investigations, financial crime and serious and complex fraud.
-She co-leads the team with Jill Lorimer, who has expertise in advising individuals facing investigation and prosecution for insider dealing and market abuse.
+Kingsley Napley LLP acts in the spectrum of financial services contentious cases, including criminal, civil and regulatory matters.
+The firm has ‘expertise in criminal law‘, particularly in defending individuals.
+The practice also has a focus on early intervention work and advising corporates and individuals on SMCR.
+Louise Hodges specialises in FCA regulatory investigations, financial crime and fraud.
+She co-leads the team with Jill Lorimer, who is known for advising individuals facing investigation and prosecution for insider dealing and market abuse.

-- Crime: general - London > Crime, fraud and licensing
+- Fraud: white-collar crime (advice to individuals) - London > Crime, fraud and licensing

-- Regulatory investigations and corporate crime - London > Risk advisory
+- Regulatory investigations and corporate crime (advice to corporates) - London > Risk advisory

 - Financial services: contentious - London > Corporate and commercial